calcmogul/controls-engineering-in-frc/README.md

 * frccontrol (to provide FRC wrappers for Python Control and generate plots and state-space results)
-* slycot (to generate pole-zero maps for certain state-space model examples)

 The book's build process automatically sets these up in a venv so they don't have to be installed manually.
 Modifications to the Python package folders in